alpha37283/FourWeeksAi/day3/readme.md

 # F1 Score: harmonic mean of precision and recall: over all health of our model

 # Overfitting
-when a line can be fit better to training data points/datasets but not in testing dataset we day that line is overfit
+when the model is performing better on training data set but not on testing data set
+we say that line is overfitting

 - regularization
 - boosting